archonic/limestone/README.md

 * Opinionated search integration using Elasticsearch via Searchkick.
 Gem is in place but integration is up to you.
 * Feature control using the [Flipper](https://github.com/jnunemaker/flipper) gem.
 Demonstrated with the `public_registration` feature.
 * 84% RSpec test coverage.
+* Solargraph (language server for code-aware auto-completions) configured in docker-compose.yml.
+Just point to localhost:7658 in your solargraph extension in your code editor.

 ## Notes
 * RSpec controller tests have been omitted in favour of requests tests.